LeppekM/student-check-in/README.md

 ### What is this repository for? ###

-This is for our recreation of the student check in and out system that our IT department uses to handle students renting equipment
+This is for our recreation of the studentName check in and out system that our IT department uses to handle students renting equipment

 ### How do I get set up? ###